 He Had a Great Sense of Humor

-Secondary leading man Dane Clark shared that he always enjoyed working with Julie because both men were roughly 5’7”.
-As Clark shared,
+Secondary leading man Dane Clark always enjoyed working with Julie, in part because both men were roughly 5’7”.
+As Clark shared:

 “I was so sick of playing opposite actors who I had to look up to, like Raymond Massey and Cary Grant.”